dwellons/DonationLog/DesignDocuments/UserStories.md

 ### Add Donation *

-As a donation, I want to be able to add a new donation easily.
+As a user, I want to be able to add a new donation easily.

 ### Administrator Edit Donation *